Agile Manufacturing and Big Data: The IoT and Analytics Advantage

-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Maziar Adl, the Co-Founder and Chief Technology Officer at Gocious, shares insights on the relationship between agile manufacturing and big data.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Maziar Adl, the Co-Founder and Chief Technology Officer at Gocious, shares insights on the relationship between agile manufacturing and big data.

 Amidst a volatile economic period, supply chain disruptions, and product shortages, manufacturers have had to get creative to ensure efficiency and productivity in their factory operations.
 The introduction of digital transformation and the implementation of big data solutions helps elevate a business’ offerings during these disruptions.
 A company’s output can exceed consumer expectations and significantly increase profit margins when paired with agile manufacturing processes.

 The employment of IoT devices and analytics enhances product management lifecycles and roadmaps to improve overall ERP strategies.
 By implementing technology that identifies errors in real-time, manufacturers can evade a system-wide shutdown caused by an otherwise preventable mistake.
 Introducing IoT technology to an agile operational process ensures fewer catastrophes and greater consistency.